 For example: you are a maker.
 You create an sell order for Bitcoin, where you sell a certain amount of Bitcoin for USD 10,000.
 A buyer comes along and accepts your order.
 You were then the maker in this trade (the buyer was the taker).
 If the maker fee was -0.01%, as it is at VALR, you would not only get USD 10,000, you would also receive an additional USD 1.00 on top of that.

 There aren’t that many exchanges that offer negative maker fees.
 To see them all and compare them against each other, just check out our Exchange List.

 According to information we have received from the exchange, VALR does not charge any fees of their own when you withdraw crypto from your account at the platform.
 Accordingly, the only fee you have to think about when withdrawing are the network fees.
 The network fees are fees paid to the miners of the relevant crypto/blockchain, and not fees paid to the exchange itself.
 Network fees vary from day to day depending on the network pressure.
 In general though, only paying the network fees should be considered as below global industry average when it comes to fee levels for crypto withdrawals.

-Other features worth mentioning with respect to this exchange's security and compliance include secure custody, layered security and top level regulatory compliance.
+The following features are worth mentioning with respect to this exchange's security and compliance: secure custody, layered security and top-level regulatory compliance.